Money management matters

 - Statement of cash flows reports: These show the cash flowing in and out of a business

-- Accounts payable and accounts receivable reports: These show how much money is owed by, and to, your company
+- Accounts payable and accounts receivable reports: These show how much money is owed by, and to, your business

-- Depreciation reports: These give you a breakdown of the value of the assets owned by your company
+- Depreciation reports: These give you a breakdown of the value of the assets owned by your business

 Keep an eye on your payroll too, even if you outsource some of it.
-For a growing company, this is often more complex than anticipated.
+For a growing business, this is often more complex than anticipated.

 Review all of these regularly, preferably with the help of your accountant or financial advisor, who can act as a sounding board.

 Remember to keep your personal and professional finances separate: use a separate credit card and bank account for business-related expenses.
 That makes it much easier to keep track of your business costs and also identify business tax write-offs.